dyjohnson/heart_transplant_exceptions/README.md

 The Cox models file fits mixed-effects Cox proportional hazard models to the time-series dataset and generates estimates of waitlist survival benefit associated with exceptions.

-The statistical appendix contains detailed methodology.
+The supplementary material contains detailed methodology.

 Please reach out to dyjohnson@uchicago.edu with any questions